 There is a general understanding that AE is closely related to innovation and the economic prosperity of an environment.
-[19] has already addressed the issue by envisioning economic development from its association with innovation.
-For this economist, innovation is what brings the figure of the entrepreneur to the fore, the agent with the ability to introduce appropriate novelties to a target audience, through creative outputs, whether in products, services or a new way of managing a business. business ([20]).
+[18] has already addressed the issue by envisioning economic development from its association with innovation.
+For this economist, innovation is what brings the figure of the entrepreneur to the fore, the agent with the ability to introduce appropriate novelties to a target audience, through creative outputs, whether in products, services or a new way of managing a business. business ([19]).

-The main contribution of acting or developing an EA, according to some authors, is to provoke a change in the status quo of the company, leading to a search for differentiation in complex markets, contributing to the emergence of challenges that instigate managers to reinvent themselves and create new ones. forms and practices of their organizations, through the available means, and thus extend their longevity in an increasingly competitive market ([21];[22]).
-Despite its connection with other dimensions and themes, EA has been extensively studied by some authors based on its relationship with innovation ([22];[23]), with strategic positioning ([25]), in expansion of managerial, human and technical skills to face challenges ([26]), and, among others, directly influencing the decisions made by entrepreneurs when consolidating opportunities found and transforming them into competitive advantages to benefit the organization ([27]]).
+The main contribution of acting or developing an EA, according to some authors, is to provoke a change in the status quo of the company, leading to a search for differentiation in complex markets, contributing to the emergence of challenges that instigate managers to reinvent themselves and create new ones. forms and practices of their organizations, through the available means, and thus extend their longevity in an increasingly competitive market ([20];[21]).
+Despite its connection with other dimensions and themes, EA has been extensively studied by some authors based on its relationship with innovation ([22];[23]), with strategic positioning ([24]), in expansion of managerial, human and technical skills to face challenges ([25]), and, among others,

 From the context presented, it is possible to see that EA is not something static or fixed, but a resource that needs to be renewed continuously.
-This volatility makes it a fundamental part of the success of business activities ([28]).
-One of the first authors to study the relationship between entrepreneurial capacity and innovation was Schumpeter, his works emphasized the importance of innovativeness in entrepreneurial processes ([29]).
-In the 4.0 era, where society is focused on technological development, the Entrepreneurial Education (EE) process has the function of enabling and assisting the entrepreneur in identifying opportunities in an innovative way, thus instigating the innovative potential and developing the dynamics of entrepreneurship linked to to the use of ICTs ([30]).
+This volatility makes it a fundamental part of the success of business activities ([27]).
+One of the first authors to study the relationship between entrepreneurial capacity and innovation was Schumpeter, his works emphasized the importance of innovativeness in entrepreneurial processes ([28]).
+In the 4.0 era, where society is focused on technological development, the Entrepreneurial Education (EE) process has the function of enabling and assisting the entrepreneur in identifying opportunities in an innovative way, thus instigating the innovative potential and developing the dynamics of entrepreneurship linked to to the use of ICTs ([29]).